Customizable 7 Day Summer Holiday Vacation Package of Icelandic Wonders

 Day 4 - Ice Hikes and Boat Rides

 Today, you'll explore what many consider to be one of the most beautiful locations in Iceland, the Jökulsárlón glacier lagoon.

-A short walk away from the lagoon is the Diamond Beach where smaller icebergs often wash up on shore.
-In the sunlight, they glisten like gemstones on the black sand, creating the perfect backdrop for selfies.
+A short walk away from the lagoon is the Diamond Beach, where smaller icebergs often wash up onshore.
+They glisten like gemstones on the black sand in the sunlight, creating the perfect backdrop for selfies.

 Then it is time to head back to the city where you will spend the night.
-On the way back, your local guide will stop at some of his favourite places and provide you with insider knowledge into the Icelandic nature.
+On the way back, your local guide will stop at some of his favorite places and provide you with insider knowledge into Icelandic nature.

 The second option is to keep it cool - quite many degrees colder than you might be used to!
-Take the day tour to Langjökull glacier where you'll have the opportunity to whiz across the glacier on a snowmobile before exploring it from the inside and visit ice halls deep within the glacial blue ice mass.
+Take the day tour to Langjökull glacier, where you'll have the opportunity to whiz across the glacier on a snowmobile before exploring it from the inside and visiting ice halls deep within the glacial blue ice mass.

 In the area are Hraunfossar, a cascade of multiple waterfalls rushing over the lava and melding with the river.
 Close by is another amazing waterfall, Barnafoss, which tumbles down into the same river.